stefan-ctrl/clean-hda-typst-template/check-attributes.typ

     }
   }

+  // Check type and content (some shouldn't be empty) of string attributes

   let string-attributes = (
     university: university,
     university-location: university-location,
     university-short: university-short,
   )

+  // required string attributes
   for (key, attribute) in string-attributes {
     if (type(attribute) != str or attribute.len() == 0) {
       panic("Attribute '" + key + "' is missing.
 Specify a " + key + " in the '" + key + "' attribute of the template.")
     }
   }

+  // optional string attribute
   let optional-string-attributes = (
     type-of-thesis: type-of-thesis,
     bib-style: bib-style,
     math-numbering: math-numbering,
   )
   for (key, attribute) in optional-string-attributes {
     if (attribute != none and (type(attribute) != str or attribute.len() == 0)) {
       panic("Attribute '" + key + "' is invalid.
 Specify a string in the '" + key + "' attribute of the template.")
     }
   }

+  // Check validity of confidentialty-marker attributes

   if (type(confidentiality-marker) != none) {
     if (